flowden/nonprofit_revenue_scraping/README.md

 # nonprofit_revenue_scraping

-I wrote this code to scrape a list of environmental nonprofits' 2020 revenues from GuideStar, which is the best nonprofit data repository.
+I wrote this code to scrape a list of environmental nonprofits' 2020 revenues from GuideStar, a comprehensive nonprofit data repository.
 I used Pandas, BeautifulSoup, and Selenium webdrivers.
 I used the webdriver to log into my paid Guidestar account and then navigate to the search bar using HTML tags.
 I then searched for each nonprofit's name in the GuideStar search bar and accessed